themoos/essential-moos/Essentials/pShare/readme.md

 - forward messages on predefined or any number of multicast channels
 - receive messages on any number of multicast channels

-how to do this is best explained with some examples and that will happen in Section 4.
+How to do this is best explained with some examples and that will happen in Section 4.
 Before that it is worth explaining the merit of multicast channels.

-[ToDo:insert diagram]
-Figure 2: A simple use ofpShare: three communities are linked by two instances of pShare - one in each community but data sharing is not symmetric.

 ### 2.2 Sharing via Multicast Channels